8 Foods Cardiologists Want You to Eat and 5 You Should Avoid

-"There's actually only one diet that has medical literature, research evidence that shows coronary disease reversal and also happens to be an anti-inflammatory diet, which is good for a variety of medical conditions and also has some efficacy against many types of common cancer—and that is a predominantly plant-based, low-fat, whole-food, unprocessed diet," says Andrew Freeman, MD, director of cardiovascular prevention and wellness at National Jewish Health in Denver and co-chair of the American College of Cardiology's Nutrition & Lifestyle Work Group.
+"There's actually only one diet that has medical literature, research evidence that shows coronary disease reversal, and also happens to be an anti-inflammatory diet, which is good for a variety of medical conditions and also has some efficacy against many types of common cancer—and that is a predominantly plant-based, low-fat, whole-food, unprocessed diet," says Andrew Freeman, MD, director of cardiovascular prevention and wellness at the National Jewish Health in Denver and co-chair of the American College of Cardiology's Nutrition & Lifestyle Work Group.
 "In short, I recommend that people eat a variety of all of nature's bounty, so to speak—eating the rainbow, as I sometimes say to patients.
 So that includes everything from whole grains to berries to all the different brightly colored vegetables."

 Foods to Eat